futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 12,
       "focus": "Launch & review",
-      "explanation": "Cast your creation into the world, then study the ripples it leaves in the void.", "goal": "Execute the Release Day Playbook course final project by successfully launching your debut electronic music EP using the comprehensive release strategy and promotional tactics taught in the course.
+      "goal": "Execute the Release Day Playbook course final project by successfully launching your debut electronic music EP using the comprehensive release strategy and promotional tactics taught in the course.
 You'll implement the step-by-step launch plan, coordinate pre-release marketing, and achieve your target of 1,000 streams within the first month using the specific promotional methods and analytics tracking covered in the curriculum.
 This project demonstrates your mastery of the complete release process, marking your official transition from student to published electronic music artist.", "course_rec": {
         "title": "Release Day Playbook",